eDNA Explorer

 Designing the tool

-An initial sketch of the Home page
+Different ideas of how to display the Home page

-Ideas for displaying the project methodology
+Explorations for the project page

 Testing with users